 - Lists are convenient to review … but are you learning the words properly?
 Many students, including myself, go through some period where they binge on new vocabulary, recklessly importing various lists into the flashcard program of their choice.
 However, while it is convenient, I’ve found that I seldom learn these words as thoroughly as those that I add or edit manually myself.
 Learning is not always convenient.
 Deep processing requires effort and focus.
 Your flashcards will only cover a small part of what it means to know a word.

 - Lists split the language into manageable chunks … but words don’t exist in a vacuum!
 This is in fact one of the major disadvantages with learning vocabulary in isolation, such as from a list.
 As I said above, a language is more than just vocabulary.
 You can’t just pile words randomly on top of each other and hope that they make sense.
-Knowing a word is about so much more than the definition, such as how it’s used (which can be very complicated), register, connotations and so on.
+Knowing a word is about so much more than the definition, such as how it’s used (which can be complex), register, connotations and so on.
 You simply won’t get this from a list, no matter how good it is.
 You will only get that through extensive reading and listening.

 As we can see, learning directly from a vocabulary list has certain drawbacks.
-You can get around some of them by using carefully curated content, having a competent teacher and generally being an independent learner who knows about the potential problems.
+You can get around some of them by using carefully curated content, having a competent teacher and being an independent learner who knows about the potential pitfalls.
 My hope is that this article has helped you towards becoming more aware of the problem.

 Vocabulary lists can still be useful

-I don’t mean to say that you should never learn vocabulary from a list, I mean that if you’re seeing them for the first time in that list, you’re doing something wrong.
+When I say that you shouldn’t learn characters and words from a list, I mean that if you’re seeing them for the first time in that list, you’re doing something wrong.
 There are cases where lists are a legitimate source of new vocabulary, though, but these are limited.
 A good example would be when you want to plug gaps in your vocabulary on a level significantly lower than your current one, or as preparation for listening or reading practice that would otherwise be too difficult.